Knowledge

 Injecting the nonce into the response

-Now we have a nonce, we need to inject it into the responses that Nginx serves:
+Now we have a nonce, we need to inject it into the responses that nginx serves:

 sub_filter_once off;